 Easier — and better

 DirectAccess raised the bar for remote access, providing a simple, seamless, transparent, and always-on remote access solution that was dramatically easier to use than traditional client-based VPNs of old.
 Always On brings the user experience into the modern, cloud-based world we live in today, with support for cloud integration with Azure Active Directory and Intune.
 It also provides administrators with many more security features than DirectAccess, making it even more compelling.

-Here are a few links to blog posts and other documentation that Richard suggests where you can find out more about Always On VPN:
+Here are a few links to blog posts, articles, and other documentation that Richard suggests where you can find out more about Always On VPN:

 - Always On VPN deployment guide

 - Always On VPN and DirectAccess feature comparison

 - Always On VPN and the future of DirectAccess

 - 5 things DirectAccess administrators should know about Always On VPN

 - 3 important advantages of Always On VPN over DirectAccess

 Also, make sure that you check out Richard’s Always On VPN hands-on training classes.